 In deciding whether a person is residing in Australia, factors such as the person's domestic, financial and family ties to Australia are taken into account, as well as the frequency and duration of any absences from Australia and the reasons for such absences.

-This means that most holders of subclass 500 Student visas will not be subject to tax in Australia in respect of investment income arising in the UK.
+This means that most holders of subclass 173 visas will not be subject to tax in Australia in respect of pension income or investment income arising in the UK.